Kovah/LinkAce-Website/content/docs/v1/setup/setup-without-docker.md

 ### Requirements

 * A Linux-based server with shell access
-* **PHP 7.3 or 7.4**, with the following extensions
+* **PHP 7.3, 7.4 or 8.0**, with the following extensions
+    * BCMath
+    * Ctype
+    * Fileinfo
+    * JSON
+    * Mbstring
     * OpenSSL
     * PDO
-    * Mbstring
     * Tokenizer
     * XML
-    * Ctype
-    * JSON
 * Composer must be installed
 * A database server with one of the following databases running:
     * MySQL 5.6+ (recommended)
     * PostgreSQL 9.4+
     * SQLite 3.8.8+ (not tested, may work)
     * SQL Server 2017+ (not tested, may work)
-* Node 12 LTS must be installed
+* Node 12 LTS or higher must be installed

-Older PHP versions will not be supported in any way.
+Older PHP versions will **not** be supported in any way.
 Please do yourself a favor and do not expose yourself or your users to any risks by using an outdated PHP version.

 ### 1. Get the .zip file